Last updated 9 min read

 To me, European people's mindset is probably closer than anyone else on the globe.

-unfortunately, almost none of the countries allow on sight applications for residence permits.
+There is a digital nomad visa opportunity in every second country, but unfortunately, almost none of the countries allow on sight applications for residence permits.

 The good news is that the European Union is almost borderless in its bounds, and it's awesome almost everywhere there.
 So getting any European country residence permit is already an awesome move.

-My Shortlist of Countries For Relocation
+My Shortlist of Countries for Relocation

 Finally, I narrowed down my search to the countries that were feeling like a match for me and allowed me to apply for a long-term residence permit on sight.